liberland/Constitution/Liberland-constitution.md

 * **§VI.2.** No law shall abridge the freedom of thought and expression thereof; no Person shall be convicted of any criminal offence for any statement of opinion, whether offensive or otherwise; free expression shall be allowed in all public areas within the Free Republic of Liberland.
 * **§VI.3.** All Individuals shall have the right to assemble peaceably; no law shall interfere with any voluntary relations or cooperative ventures formed by Individuals.
 * **§VI.4.** No law shall prohibit video and/or audio recording where there is no reasonable expectation of privacy, including Agents of the Public Administration; nothing in this provision shall be construed as to allow for general surveillance by the Public Administration.
-* **§VI.5.** The Public Administration shall conduct its business openly by recording, transmitting, archiving, publishing, and rendering available to the general public to attend, where applicable, (a) all affairs of the Assembly other than the debate and vote on the classification of information as a state secret, (b) all proceedings before the Courts other than those concerned with Warrants and (c) all documents officially produced by the Cabinet; nothing in this provision shall prevent the Public Administration from protecting information classified as a state secret.
+* **§VI.5.** The Public Administration shall conduct its business openly by, where applicable, recording, transmitting, archiving, rendering available to the general public to attend and publishing planned and completed (a) all affairs of the Assembly other than the debate and vote on the classification of information as a state secret, (b) all proceedings before the Courts other than those concerned with Warrants and (c) all documents officially produced by the Cabinet; nothing in this provision shall prevent the Public Administration from protecting information classified as a state secret.
 * **§VI.6.** All Citizens of the Free Republic of Liberland shall have the right of free-of-charge access to information which relates to any aspect of the functioning of the Public Administration which is not classified as a state secret and in so far as it does not contain any private personal information; information shall be classified as a state secret by a responsible Secretary of State with the express and informed consent of two-thirds of the overall number of Assembly Representatives as discussed in camera, and for the purposes of national security only, and for a period not exceeding one year.

 ### Article VII: Property Rights